Table of Contents

 Your goal should be to get to testable code as quickly as possible first, and then developing iteratively to pass the functionality tests.
 One possible breakdown of tasks are:

-• Configure log4j2 add debug messages in your code.
-Once you are certain a class is working, disable debug messages for that class in your log4j2.xml configuration file.
+add debug messages in your code.
+Once you are certain a class is working, disable debug messages for that class in yourlog4j2.xml

 Do not worry about efficiency until after your first code review.